-We have 400,000,000 Ordinary Shares authorized and 81,559,780 Ordinary Shares issued and outstanding as of January 6, 2023.
+We have 400,000,000 Ordinary Shares authorized and 81,559,780 Ordinary Shares issued and outstanding as of December 13, 2022.
 Additionally, we have 4,600,000 Public Warrants and 167,000 Private Placement Warrants issued and outstanding, which entitle the holder to purchase one Ordinary Share per Warrant at an exercise price of \$11.50 per share and that become exercisable 30 business days following the closing of the Business Combination.
-The Warrants expire five years after the day following the Closing Date or earlier upon redemption or liquidation in accordance with their terms.
+The Warrants expire five years after the Closing Date or earlier upon redemption or liquidation in accordance with their terms.